pnovoa/iosoi/README.md

 (alternatives) and their individual evaluations on each of the $n$ criteria.
-Intuitively, this information can be arranged in the form of a matrix $E$ whose entries $e_{ij}$ correspond to the numerical evaluation that solution i has in criterion j.
+Intuitively, this information can be arranged in the form of a matrix $E$ whose entries $e_{ij}$ correspond to the numerical evaluation that solution $i$ has in criterion $j$.
 Additionally, we have an order of preference of the criteria by the decision maker.
 Without loss of generality, it will be assumed that this order is decreasing as a function of the order of the criteria in the matrix $E$.
 That is, let
-$\lambda_j$ the $j-th$ criterion, then
+$\lambda_j$ the $j$-th criterion, then
 $\lambda_1 \succeq \lambda_2 ... \succeq \lambda_n$.
 Numerically, this
-information can be translated into variables representing non-negative weights associated with the criteria and with the additional condition of adding up to 1.
+information can be translated into variables representing non-negative weights associated with the criteria and with the additional condition of adding up to $1$.

-The following example is based on a problem of 5 solutions, 3 criteria and evaluation matrix:
+The following example is based on a problem of $5$ solutions, $3$ criteria and evaluation matrix:

 $$ E_{5 \times 3} =
 \left(\begin{array}{cc}